Rickmsd/namemaker/README.md

 Since making a NameSet involves lots of pre-calculation and (possibly) reading data from the disk, it's recommended that you only do it once as a setup step.

 # Making names
-Now that you've used `make_name_set` to make a NameSet out of your training data, it's time to make a random name.
+Now that you've used `make_name_set` to make a NameSet out of your training data, it's time to make some random names.
 The `NameSet.make_name` method has a lot of inputs, but most of them are set to “just work” by default.
 The possible inputs to `make_name` and their default values are shown below:

 ```python
 exclude_real_names = True